solana-labs/solana/book/src/terminology.md

 ## execution key

 The key in the transaction that pays for the cost of including the transaction in the ledger.
 This is the first key in the transaction.
+This key must be declared as Credit-Debit since paying for the transaction reduces the account balance.

 ## fake storage proof